 - 7.1 Controlling Law.
 This Contract shall be governed by the laws of the State of Texas and shall be performed in Harris County, Texas, unless otherwise provided by law.
 Venue for any dispute concerning the interpretation and/or enforcement of this Contract shall be in Harris County, Texas. - 7.2 Complete Agreement and Amendment.
 This Contract embodies the entire agreement between parties hereto and supersedes all other agreements and understandings, both written and oral.
-Any additions, deletions, or modifications to the terms and conditions of this Contract, including but not limited to changes in the term of the Contract or the annual base salary of the Superintendent, shall be made only by written addendum or new contract signed by both parties. - 7.3 Conflicts.
+Any additions, deletions, or modifications to the terms and conditions of this Contract, including but not limited to changes in the term of the Contract or the annual base salary of the Superintendent, shall be made only by written addendum or new contract signed by both parties.

+- 7.3 Conflicts.
 In the event of any conflict between the terms, conditions, and provisions of this Employment Contract and the provisions of the Board's policies, or any permissive state or federal law, then, unless otherwise prohibited by law, the terms of this Contract shall take precedence over the contrary provisions of the Board's policies or any such permissive law during the term of the Contract. - 7.4 Savings Clause.
-In the event any one or more of the provisions contained in this Contract shall, for any reason, be held invalid, illegal, or unenforceable, such invalidity, illegality, or unenforceability shall not affect any other provision thereof, and this Contract shall be construed as if such invalid, illegal, or unenforceable provision had never been contained herein. - 7.5 Section 409A.
-Notwithstanding anything to the contrary, to the extent required by Section 409A of the Internal Revenue Code of 1986, as amended (the "Code"): (a) the amount of expenses eligible for reimbursement or to be provided as an in-kind benefit under this Contract during the calendar year may not affect the expenses eligible for reimbursement or to be provided as an in-kind benefit in any other calendar year; (b) the right to reimbursement or in-kind benefits under this Contract shall not be subject to liquidation or exchange for another benefit; and (c) no reimbursements shall be paid later than the last day of the calendar year following the calendar year that the expense was incurred.
+In the event any one or more of the provisions contained in this Contract shall, for any reason, be held invalid, illegal, or unenforceable, such invalidity, illegality, or unenforceability shall not affect any other provision thereof, and this Contract shall be construed as if such invalid, illegal, or unenforceable provision had never been contained herein. - 7.5 Paragraph Headings.
+The headings used at the beginning of each numbered paragraph in this Contract are not intended to have any legal effect; the headings do not limit or expand the meaning of the paragraphs that follow them. - 7.6 Section 409A.
+Notwithstanding anything to the contrary, to the extent required by Section 409A of the Internal Revenue Code of 1986, as amended (the "Code"): (a) the amount of expenses eligible for reimbursement or to be provided as an in-kind benefit under this Contract during the calendar year may not affect the expenses eligible for reimbursement or to be provided as an in-kind benefit in any other calendar year; (b) the right to reimbursement or in-kind benefits under this Contract shall not be subject to liquidation or exchange for another benefit; and (c) no reimbursements shall be paid later than the last day of the calendar year following the calendar year that the expense was incurred. - 7.7 Authority.
+The Board President and Secretary have been authorized to execute this Contract on behalf of the District by action of a majority of a quorum of the Trustees present at a properly called and posted meeting on January 28, 2022.